CMUAbstract/culpeo_micro2022/Notes.md

   output, and then uses a 470Ohm and 220Ohm resistors in parallel before Vharv.
 This high current is necessary to get Capy to charge while the booster is turned on, given that it's not really meant for this
+- atomic_sense was run with a potentiometer set at 243 Ohms (same LDO config as atomic_ble), 2 edlc caps + 2 330uF caps, and used -O1 optimization with *no*
+  -g flag